depuschm/bootdev-bookbot/README.md

 # bootdev-bookbot
-Guided project "Build a Bookbot" from boot.dev
+Guided project "Build a Bookbot" from boot.dev.

+BookBot is my first project!